Signs and Symptoms

 Disturbance of Facial Expression

-Individuals with disturbance of facial expression are not able to properly use the facial muscles used to convey emotions such as fear, joy, sadness, surprise and disgust among us.
+Individuals with disturbance of facial expression are not able to properly use the facial muscles used to convey emotions such as fear, joy, sadness, surprise, and disgust us.
 This symptom specifically refers to an abnormality connected with these movements, which are usually produced from the facial measures.
-This can make it difficult for individuals to convey accurately what they are feeling with their face alone.
+This can make it difficult for individuals to […]

 Read more